tldr-pages/tldr/pages/linux/numfmt.md

 # numfmt

-> Convert numbers from/to human-readable strings.
+> Convert numbers to and from human-readable strings.

 - Convert 1.5K (SI Units) to 1500: